moonseer/connections-plus/README.md

 2. **Organize Cards**: Drag cards to group them as you explore possible connections
 3. **Test Categories**: Use the color-coding feature to mark potential groups
 4. **Take Notes**: Use the drawing tools to jot down ideas
+5. **Get Hints**: If you're stuck, use the AI hints feature for guidance
-5. **Submit**: When confident, submit your answer to see if you're correct
+6. **Submit**: When confident, submit your answer to see if you're correct

 ## How to Run